IBM/cics-bundle-gradle/README.md

  ## To deploy a CICS bundle

-1. In the CICS bundle module's `build.gradle`, add the deployCICSBundleConfig block for the deploy destination.
+1. In the CICS bundle module's `build.gradle`, add settings to the `cicsBundle` block for the deploy destination.
       ```gradle
-         deployCICSBundleConfig {
+         cicsBundle {
              cicsplex = 'MYPLEX'
              region   = 'MYEGION'
              bunddef  = 'MYDEF'